scamiv/AM8280_QF12/README.md

       remove: removed wifi_display.app in background mode
 ```
 it starts: <APP_Chromecast> <COM_AVAHI> <APP_Airmirror> <APP_Airplay> <APP_DLNA> <APP_EZDisplay>

+Youtube tv also works decently.

+This hangs if started before network is up.
+Dont combine with booot to hdmi.

 # easy way in
    /mnt/usb/developHelpScript.sh is executed on hotplug.